tjacobsen1/Elevens/README.md

 # Elevens

-# Activity 6
+# Activity 7

-This activity is an introduction to the game of Elevens.
-Play the game by double clicking `Elevens.jar`, and answer the questions from the Student Guide in `answers.md`.
+Answer the student guide questions before implementing the new `ElevensBoard` class.
+Be sure to especially focus on designing a working algorithm **before** writing any code.
+Your algorithm should be written in the language of the game, not using Java or programming terms.
+Then implement your algorithm in file provided.

 ## Submitting